Archive for: Art. 104 IPL

 January 7th, 2010, Tomasz Rychlicki

-I do not write too often about judgments of Polish courts regarding designs so I decided to fill this gap.
-The Voivodeship Administrative Court (VAC) in Warsaw in a judgment of 21 July 2009, case file VI SA/Wa 518/09, ruled that where the scope of creative freedom is greater, the assessment of the originality of the design may justify the thesis that the differences should have easily discernible character.
+The Voivodeship Administrative Court in Warsaw in its judgment of 21 July 2009 case file VI SA/Wa 518/09 ruled that where the scope of creative freedom is greater, the assessment of the originality of the design may justify the thesis that the differences should have easily discernible character.
 By contrast, in the case of a design with a small range of creative freedom, even small differences will not remain unnoticed by the informed user.
 The design must be different from designs already known and cannot create the impression that a product of such a form of a design has already been seen.
 It is necessary to examine the compared designs, including the overall impression which is triggered by the design in terms of the so-called “informed user”.
 The term “informed user” indicates the person who uses the product/design on a permanent basis, so it is not, nor is the average consumer, or the average expert.

 Wzór przemysłowy 11751

-This judgment interpreted inter alia provisions of article 103 of the Polish Act of 30 June 2000 on Industrial Property Law – IPL – (in Polish: ustawa Prawo własności przemysłowej) of 30 June 2000, published in Journal of Laws (Dziennik Ustaw) of 2001 No 49, item 508, consolidated text on 13 June 2003, Journal of Laws (Dziennik Ustaw) No 119, item 1117, with later amendments.
+This judgment interpreted, inter alia, the provisions of Articles 103 and 104 of the Polish Act of 30 June 2000 on Industrial Property Law – IPL – (in Polish: ustawa Prawo własności przemysłowej), published in Journal of Laws (Dziennik Ustaw) of 2001 No 49, item 508, consolidated text on 13 June 2003, Journal of Laws (Dziennik Ustaw) No 119, item 1117, with subsequent amendments.

 1. An industrial design shall be considered new if, before the date according to which priority to obtain a right in registration is determined and subject to paragraph (2), no identical design has been made available to the public, i.e. used, exhibited or otherwise disclosed.
 Designs shall also be deemed to be identical with those made available to the public if their features differ only in immaterial details.